dpi/tfa/README.md

 must be ready for use by the authenticating account.
 If "Require TFA" is marked then an account that has not setup TFA with the validation plugin will be unable to log in.

-#### Fallback plugins

-With multiple validation plugins installed, TFA can be setup to handle fallback options for a user going through the TFA process.
-For example, let's say a user has setup SMS code delivery and TOTP via Google Authenticator app on their phone.
-In the situation that the user has deleted the Authenticator app they could fallback to SMS code delivery and still authenticate to the site.

 ### Plugin development